aelukin/MWT_model/README.md

 ![Презентация1](https://user-images.githubusercontent.com/86794870/130788554-83bad5fa-dce3-4462-9a14-52e391636e3c.png)

+This project is currently in work and repository will be further updated to include new and improved models of the Magnus effect-based wind generator.

+## 01.07.2021:
+The first version of the model is finished.
+Model inclused aerodynamic and mechanical subsystems.
 MWT_model_input.m file contains input parameters for simulation which can be tuned to a current configuration of the wind generator.
 MWT_model_simulink.slx file contains simulink model with different variations of wind and cylinder speeds.

-This project is currently in work and repository will be further updated to include new and improved models of the Magnus effect-based wind generator.